pygame/pygame/docs/reST/tut/newbieguide.rst

 Recognize which parts of pygame you really need.
 ------------------------------------------------

-Looking at the jumble of classes at the top of the pygame Documentation index may be confusing.
+Looking at the jumble of classes at the top of the pygame documentation index may be confusing.
 The important thing is to realize that you can do a great deal with only a tiny subset of functions.
 Many classes you'll probably never use -- in a year, I haven't touched the ``Channel``, ``Joystick``, ``cursors``,